WICG/file-system-access/SuggestedNameAndDir.md

 This might have benefits if browsers only implement one of them.
 Websites could still get some of the behavior they want without having to do tricky feature detection to figure out which feature is and isn't supported.
-On the other hand, allowing both would mean we'd have to specify a ordering between them, and unless the ordering we specify happens to match the fallback behavior a website wants, websites would still need to feature detect.
+On the other hand, allowing both would mean we'd have to specify an ordering between them, and unless the ordering we specify happens to match the fallback behavior a website wants, websites would still need to feature-detect.
 Only allowing one is simpler to reason about.

 We could allow file handles to be passed to `startIn` as well.
 This could behave